Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 File the Florida LLC Annual Report

 LLCs are required to file an annual report each year with the Florida Department of State.
 This report updates ownership information and other details.
 The annual report fee is $138.75 and is due the first year following the LLC formation, between January 1st and May 1st.
-If the report is filed after May 1st, a late fee is added to the cost.
-If not filed and paid by the 4th Friday in September, the state will dissolve the LLC.
+A late fee is added to the cost if the report is filed after May 1st.
+The state will dissolve the LLC if not filed and paid by the 4th Friday in September.

 File the Beneficial Owner Information Report